 The End Fuel Poverty Coalition campaigns to influence government and other bodies to take action to end fuel poverty and thereby improve people’s health and quality of life as well as seeking to reduce the cost of living, create jobs and negate carbon emissions in the process.

-Members of the Coalition include: ACRE, ACE Research, Advice 4 Renters, AgeUK, Anti-Austerity Action Group, Association of Local Energy Officers, Association for Decentralised Energy, BLF, Brighton & Hove City Council, Camden Federation of Private Tenants, Church Poverty Action, Chartered Institute of Environmental Health, CSE Research , Disability Rights UK, E3G, EBICO, Energy Saving Trust, Friends of the Earth, Fuel Poverty Action, Generation Rent, Greenpeace, Hackney Foodbank, Lambeth Pensioners Action Group, London Borough of Camden, London Borough of Lewisham, Mayor of London, National Pensioners Convention, National Union of Students, NCB, NEA, NfWI, Oxford City Council, Redcar & Cleveland Council, Sheffield Council, Solutions to Tackle Energy Poverty (STEP), Southwark Group of Tenants Organisations, Stonewater Housing Association, UNISON.
+Members of the Coalition include: ACRE, ACE Research, Advice 4 Renters, AgeUK, Anti-Austerity Action Group, Association of Local Energy Officers, Association for Decentralised Energy, BLF, Brighton & Hove City Council, Camden Federation of Private Tenants, Church Poverty Action, Chartered Institute of Environmental Health, CSE Research , Disability Rights UK, E3G, EBICO, Energy Saving Trust, Friends of the Earth, Fuel Poverty Action, Generation Rent, Greenpeace, Hackney Foodbank, Lambeth Pensioners Action Group, London Borough of Camden, London Borough of Lewisham, Mayor of London, National Pensioners Convention, National Union of Students / Students Organising for Sustainability, NCB, NEA, NfWI, Oxford City Council, Redcar & Cleveland Council, Sheffield Council, Solutions to Tackle Energy Poverty (STEP), Southwark Group of Tenants Organisations, Stonewater Housing Association, UNISON.